 How to create a Load Balancer

 Load Balancers are highly available and fully-managed Instances which allow you to distribute your workload across your various servers.
 They ensure the scaling of all your applications while securing their continuous availability, even in the event of heavy traffic.
 Load Balancers are commonly used to improve the performance and reliability of websites, applications, databases, and other services.
-When creating a Load Balancer, you will configure a frontend which receives requests from clients, and a backend which receives the requests from the frontend and distributes them between one or several servers.
-Later, you can add additional frontends and backends to your Load Balancer if you wish.

 - You have an account and are logged into the Scaleway console

 Choose the Availability Zone in which your Load Balancer will be deployed geographically.
-Currently we provide the following Availability Zones:
+Currently, we provide the following Availability Zones:

 PAR1: Paris 1, France.

-PAR2: Paris 2, France (innovative and sustainable availability zone).
+PAR2: Paris 2, France (innovative and sustainable Availability Zone).

 AMS1: Amsterdam, The Netherlands.

-WAW: Warsaw, Poland.
+WAW1: Warsaw, Poland.